How to scan barcodes using Bluetooth, USB or wireless scanners

 When you scan a barcode with a keyboard wedge-capable scanner, the data that is encoded in the barcode goes into the computer through the keyboard port so that it appears to whatever software is running in the computer as if it were being typed in on the keyboard.
 In effect, the barcode scanner behaves like a second keyboard connected to the computer.

-Ensure that the scanner is configured to send scans wherever you position or focussed the cursor.
+Ensure that the scanner is configured to send scans wherever you position or focus the cursor.
 If the scanner supports it, get it configured to use/simulate “tab” or “enter” keyboard strokes.

 Using scanned data with the tables

-On pages where new records can be added, and barcode scanning is supported, click on the Add New Records button, then choose Use A Bluetooth/USB Scanner option.
+On pages where new records can be added and barcode scanning is supported, click the Add New Records button, then select the Use a Bluetooth/USB Scanner option.

 On the pop-up that appears, position the cursor on the Barcode/NFC Tag scan field, then proceed with the scan.